 2.4 – Other Factors, Like Thermoregulation

 While this is often true, heart rate is impacted by countless other factors besides your output.
-Some obvious factors include sleep, fatigue, hydration status, and HRV (heart rate variability).
+Some obvious factors include sleep, fatigue and recovery status, hydration status, and HRV (heart rate variability).
 However, sometimes it’s things further out of your control, like climate.

 (3) Heart Rate is Best Used to Cap Output.